Do you want to do incredible portrait photography?

 This is much more difficult to pull off with mobile cameras.
 Small mobile sensors result in lower-quality images.
 And phone photos offer a lot less post-processing power.

 Plus, DSLRs and mirrorless systems give you far more focal length options.
 After all, you can change your lens.
+You may want to have a look at some of the best lenses for portrait photography.

 One moment, you can shoot a tight portrait.
 And the next?
 You can create a wider environmental shot.